 More details about the ashram can be found below the image.

 Swami Rama Sadhaka Grama (SRSG) Ashram's purpose is to teach and make available the knowledge of yoga meditation within the Tradition of the Himalayan Masters, as interpreted by Swami Rama of the Himalayas.
-Swami Veda Bharati is our Spiritual Guide.
+Swami Veda Bharati was the founder and served as Spiritual Guide until his Mahasamadhi on 14 July 2015.
+Swami Ritavan Bharati now serves as Ashrama Pramukha.

 SRSG also serves as AHYMSIN world headquarters and as a spiritual retreat center for AHYMSIN members and others.

-Also located at SRSG are the Dhyana Gurukulam, the Meditation Research Institute, and AHYMSIN Publishers.
+Also located at SRSG are the Dhyana Gurukulam, the Meditation Research Institute, and Himalayan Yoga Publications Trust.

 The Dhyana Gurukulam is an intensive, long term (3 to 5 years) residential study program to prepare people for service as teachers and spiritual guides.